History of chemistry: New elements and gas laws

-Wöhler and the vitalism debate
+Wöhler, von Liebig, organic chemistry and the vitalism debate

 In 1825, Friedrich Wöhler and Justus von Liebig performed the first confirmed discovery and explanation of isomers, earlier named by Berzelius.
 Working with cyanic acid and fulminic acid, they correctly deduced that isomerism was caused by differing arrangements of atoms within a molecular structure.
 In 1827, William Prout classified biomolecules into their modern groupings: carbohydrates, proteins and lipids.
 After the nature of combustion was settled, a dispute about vitalism and the essential distinction between organic and inorganic substances began.
 The vitalism question was revolutionized in 1828 when Friedrich Wöhler synthesized urea, thereby establishing that organic compounds could be produced from inorganic starting materials and disproving the theory of vitalism.

 This opened a new research field in chemistry, and by the end of the 19th century, scientists were able to synthesize hundreds of organic compounds.
 The most important among them are mauve, magenta, and other synthetic dyes, as well as the widely used drug aspirin.
 The discovery of the artificial synthesis of urea contributed greatly to the theory of isomerism, as the empirical chemical formulas for urea and ammonium cyanate are identical (see Wöhler synthesis).
 In 1832, Friedrich Wöhler and Justus von Liebig discovered and explained functional groups and radicals in relation to organic chemistry, as well as first synthesizing benzaldehyde.
-Liebig, a German chemist, made major contributions to agricultural and biological chemistry, and worked on the organization of organic chemistry.
-Liebig is considered the "father of the fertilizer industry" for his discovery of nitrogen as an essential plant nutrient, and his formulation of the Law of the Minimum which described the effect of individual nutrients on crops.
+Liebig, a German chemist, made major contributions to agricultural and biological chemistry, and worked on the organization of organic chemistry, being considered one of its principal founders.
+Liebig is also considered the "father of the fertilizer industry" for his discovery of nitrogen as an essential plant nutrient, and his formulation of the Law of the Minimum which described the effect of individual nutrients on crops.